wendy7756/wendy7756/README.md

 I’m a full-stack creator and growth strategist who brings ideas to life by blending product intuition, technical execution, and data-driven storytelling.

----

 ## 💼 About Me

 I'm currently **Head of Growth at an AI Agent startup**, where I lead user acquisition, product-led growth, and go-to-market strategy for multi-agent AI systems.

 Before diving into AI, I worked at:

-- 🚗 **Volkswagen** – Led in-car app development and C-end user growth, driving ¥150M+ GMV through digital mobility campaigns
+- 🚗 **Volkswagen** – Led in-car app development and C-end user growth, driving GMV through digital mobility campaigns
-- 🍶 **Moutai Group** – Built a B2B2C e-commerce platform from scratch and scaled new product sales across online and offline channels
+- 🍶 **Moutai Group** – Built a B2B2C e-commerce platform from scratch and scaled product sales across online and offline channels
 - 💡 **Han’s Laser** – Led international event marketing and booth design, doubling SEO traffic and boosting global brand visibility
 - 🛒 **Alibaba** – Improved app retention and DAU via data-driven content strategy and gamified growth mechanics
-- 🧠 **Ogilvy** – Drove 17%+ CRM growth for Elixir through integrated digital campaigns
+- 🧠 **Ogilvy** – Drove CRM growth for Shiseido through integrated digital campaigns

----

 ## 🛠️ What I Do Now

 - 👩‍💻 Design & develop iOS apps with SwiftUI
 - 🌐 Build and deploy websites using Markdown, HTML/CSS, JS, and Python
-- 🤖 Research AI agents that **autonomously run e-commerce businesses**—from product selection to SEO, analytics, and decision loops
 - 📈 Scale products through full-funnel growth strategy, content ops, and user psychology

----

 ## ✨ Philosophy

 > I believe in **manifestation** — the external world reflects the energy we carry inside.
 > I build with intention, iteration, and intuition.

----

 ## 💬 Let's Connect